EXPLAINER: What Sinema’s switch means for the Senate

 What it means for Sinema in Arizona is a trickier question.

 Democrats are likely to put up a new candidate and put her in a three-way race for reelection in 2024, if she decides to run again.
-Voters will decide if they like her independent style, modeled after the late Sen. John McCain, or if they would prefer a partisan on the right or left.
+Voters will decide if they like her independent style, modeled after the late U.S. Sen. John McCain, R-Ariz., or if they would prefer a partisan on the right or left.

 “My approach is rare in Washington, and has upset partisans in both parties,” she said.